 Fog Theatre also embeds leadership development opportunities where self-identifying members fulfil Peer Facilitator roles and responsibilities.

 Peer Facilitators provide support to participants and staff, attend meetings, design, plan and lead workshop exercises, demonstrate positive role modelling and healthy peer-to-peer communication and relationships.
-(To find out how to become a Peer Facilitator and access work experience and employment opportunities, please see Peer Theatre on our website).

 Entry to Fog Theatre is determined by the process outlined in Accessing the Service section in the Fog Theatre Operational & Welcome Information Pack.